Student Handbook

 Open Flames, Space Heaters, Gas Burners, and Coils

 Open Flames, space heaters, gas burners, and coils are prohibited in residence halls due to fire hazard.
-This includes, but not limited to, Incense, candles, space heaters, candle warmers, and toasters.
+This includes, but not limited to, incense, candles, space heaters, candle warmers, and toasters.
 Coffee makers with automatic shut off are allowed.

 Pets

-Animals are not allowed in residence halls.
+Pets are not allowed in residence halls.
 This includes fish and reptiles.
 See 3.01 for comprehensive animal and pet policy.

 Pranks